Make an Aztec Inspired Mosaic Plate

 Central Mexico was once home to the ethnic Aztec people who spoke a language called Nahuatl.
 They worshipped many gods and goddesses who were believed to control various life elements such as weather and agriculture.
 Mosaics, including masks, were common within Aztec art, and they were often made of turquoise, coral and shells.
 Your child can pay tribute to this ancient Mexican culture by crafting a colorful mosaic using old magazines, a paper plate and lots of imagination.

 What You Do:

 - Go to the library with your child or search the Internet together to find inspiration for this project.
-Have your child look at various sources: a good place to start is with the Aztec calendar and the gods and goddesses who are associated with it.
-Animals were frequently portrayed in Aztec art including frogs which symbolized good luck, butterflies which stood for transformation, and monkeys which represented celebration and dance.
+Have your child look at various sources; a good place to start is the Aztec calendar and the gods and goddesses who are associated with it.
+Animals were frequently portrayed in Aztec art.
+Frogs symbolized good luck, butterflies stood for transformation, and monkeys represented celebration and dance.
 Snakes, jaguars, dogs and birds are said to have been highly popular, too.

 - Have your child thumb through old magazines and catalogs and find colors that she wants to use to decorate the plate.

-- Have her tear out the pages and then cut strips about ¼” wide.
+- Have her tear out the pages and then cut strips about a quarter of an inch wide.